Kuigesi/2022-summer-report-reproducible/README.md

 To reproduce the evaluation presented in the 2022 summer semester report paper:

-First, login to the cuda server `bigdata2.cs.purdue.edu`, make sure you have access to this server
+First, login to the bigdata server `bigdata2.cs.purdue.edu`, make sure you have access to this server

 ```bash
 ssh username@bigdata2.cs.purdue.edu